ctjlewis/typewriter/README.md

 # Notes

-- Unlike Typed.js, `cursor` is false and `loop` is true by default.
+- Unlike Typed.js, `loop` is true by default and starts automatically.
 The `default` string is set immediately, and then the strings are cycled through.
-- Includes a patch for Safari where no DOM updates are made while a user is in the middle of a scroll bounce.

-## Closure Compiler

-1. Include in the pipeline with `--js typewriter.js` before any scripts that depend on the Typewriter class.
-2. Explicitly reference the class with `new window.Typewriter()`.

-Explicitly referencing as a property of `window` will prevent Closure Compiler from throwing error flags.
-Additionally, you can configure an `externs.js` script and pass it with `--externs externs.js`, and include  `function Typewriter(selector,config) {}` in the externs file.
-(If you get a warning about `Typewriter` not being a constructor, add the `@constructor` JSDoc flag.)
+Transitioning between two strings like `This is my first string` and `This is my second string` will type naturally, backspacing only to `This is my` and then typing out the rest of the string.